sarahnguyen7/data-516-scalable_homework_1/README.md

 3. **Total Cost (First Quote)**: Total cost per program per vendor based on the first received quote.
 4. **Best-in-Class Total Cost**: Lowest possible cost for each program, regardless of vendor.

-## Running the Notebook

-1. **Requirements**: Ensure you have Polars, Pandas, and other necessary libraries installed.
-2. **Execution**: Run the Jupyter notebook in order, verifying that each cell executes without error.
-3. **Submission**: Submit the populated notebook with all outputs visible, as our TAs will not execute the code.

 ## Instructions for Use
 Ensure Polars and Pandas libraries are installed in your Python environment.
 You can install them using:
 ```bash
 pip install polars pandas
 ```
+Ensure you have Polars, Pandas, and other necessary libraries installed.